FOUNDATIONS DIPLOMA COURSE

 Our aim for the diploma program is to cultivate confidence in faith, a filter for qualified sources and information on Islam, and provide all the essential knowledge and tools for living Islam and inviting to Allah—no matter what profession or context one is in.

-The Foundations Diploma begins with an intermediate study of Islamic Studies and Arabic and culminates in an in-depth Tafsīr of the entire Qur’an.
+The Foundations Diploma begins with an in-depth study of Islamic Studies and Arabic and culminates in a comprehensive Tafsīr of the entire Qur’an.

 Lifelong Learning at the Highest Level